Sam Reed (footballer)

-Samuel James Reed is an English professional footballer who plays as a left-back for club Altrincham.
+Samuel James Reed is an English professional footballer who plays as a left-back for club Chester.

 Club career

 Early career

 Reed was with Brighouse Town from the age of 16 and spent 3 years with the club and amassed 82 appearances at Step 4 of the non-league pyramid.

 Sheffield Wednesday

-After making 39 appearances for Brighouse Town during the 2022–23 season, making the Northern Premier League East Team of the Season, he joined Sheffield Wednesday on 20 July 2023 following a successful trial, joing the U21 side.
+After making 39 appearances for Brighouse Town during the 2022–23 season, making the Northern Premier League East Team of the Season, he joined Sheffield Wednesday on 20 July 2023 following a successful trial, joining the U21 side.
 He made his Wednesday debut coming off the bench against Coventry City in the FA Cup on 6 February 2023.
 The option was taken up on his contract to extend his deal at Sheffield Wednesday for another year in May 2024.
 He was released from his contract following the end of the 2024–25 season.

 Loans

 On 26 November 2024, Reed joined National League side, Boston United on loan until January, making his debut the same day, coming off the bench in a 4–0 away defeat to Oldham Athletic.
 He returned from his loan on the 8 January 2025 having played 5 times for the club.

 In February 2025 he joined National League North side Scarborough Athletic on loan for the remainder of the season.